Flamanville Nuclear Power Plant: Unit 3

-Construction on a new reactor, Flamanville 3, began on 4 December 2007.
+Construction of a new reactor, Flamanville 3, began on 4 December 2007.
 The new unit is an Areva European Pressurized Reactor type and is planned to have a nameplate capacity of 1,650 MWe.
 EDF estimated the cost at €3.3 billion and stated it would start commercial operations in 2012, after construction lasting 54 months.
 The latest cost estimate (July 2020) is at €19.1 billion, with commissioning planned tentatively at the end of 2022.

 On 3 December 2012, EDF announced that the estimated costs have escalated to €8.5 billion ($11 billion), and the completion of construction was being delayed to 2016.
 The next day the Italian power company Enel announced it was relinquishing its 12.5% stake in the project, and five future EPRs.
 They would be reimbursed for their project stake of €613 million plus interest.

 In November 2014, EDF announced that completion of construction was delayed to 2017 due to delays in component delivery by Areva.

 In April 2015, Areva informed the French nuclear regulator, Autorité de sûreté nucléaire (ASN), that anomalies had been detected in the reactor vessel steel, causing "lower than expected mechanical toughness values".
 Segolene Royal, Minister of Ecology, Sustainable Development and Energy in the Second Valls Government, asked the producer for further details and possible consequences.

 Various safety problems have been raised, including weakness in the steel used in the reactor together with heterogeneity of the steel alloy forged high integrity components used in the reactor pressure vessel, that have also been shown to be present in Japanese-sourced components that have entered the French nuclear equipment supply chain.
 The safety of the Flamanville EPR plant has also been questioned due to the danger of flooding of the kind experienced during the 1999 Blayais Nuclear Power Plant flood.
 In June 2015 multiple faults in cooling system safety valves were discovered by ASN.

 In September 2015, EDF announced that the estimated costs had escalated to €10.5 billion, and the start-up of the reactor was delayed to the fourth quarter of 2018.
 The delays of Unit 3 of Flamanville received additional attention when in December 2016 The Economist reported that the British loan guarantees for Hinkley Point C require Unit 3 to be operational by 2020, that the regulator will rule on the future of Unit 3 mid-2017 and that one possible outcome of this ruling can delay its opening far beyond 2018, thus jeopardizing the British loan guarantees thereby preventing EDF from building the EPRs at Hinkley Point.

 In February 2017, renewed delays in the construction of the EPR-reactors at Taishan Nuclear Power Plant prompted EDF to state that Flamanville 3 remains on schedule to start operations by the end of 2018, assuming it receives regulator approval.
 In June 2017, the French regulator issued a provisional ruling that Flamanville 3 is safe to start.